niplav/site/considerations_on_cryonics.md

 There are several different methods of funding cryonics, the most popular of which seems to be life insurance.
-I haven't spent much time investigating the exact inner workings of life insurances, so I will make the assumption that the insurance companies price their products adequately, so one doesn't have much of a financial advantage by choosing life insurance as opposed to simply saving money & paying the cryonics membership in cash.
+I haven't spent much time investigating the price finding mechanisms of life insurance companies, so I make the assumption that the insurance companies price their products adequately, so one doesn't have much of a financial advantage by choosing life insurance as opposed to simply saving money & paying the cryonics membership in cash.
 I also assume that life insurance companies can